gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 Petrovich the tailor is a joke.
 The bureaucratic machinery is a joke.

-But the laughter progressively thickens — becomes uncomfortable, becomes uneasy, becomes finally impossible to sustain.
+But the laughter progressively thickens: becomes uncomfortable, becomes uneasy, becomes finally impossible to sustain.

 *"I am your brother."*

-That moment — that sudden apparition of genuine pathos in the middle of a comic scene — is the signature of Gogol's method.
+That moment, that sudden apparition of genuine pathos in the middle of a comic scene, is the signature of Gogol's method.

 He is often called the father of Russian realism.
 He is nothing of the kind.
-His world is not realistic — it is grotesque, hallucinatory, operating by a logic that is adjacent to realism but fundamentally distorted.
+His world is not realistic.
+It is grotesque, hallucinatory, operating by a logic that is adjacent to realism but fundamentally distorted.